Benediktbeuern Abbey: Second Benedictine foundation

 In 1684 the Bavarian Congregation of Benedictine monasteries was founded by Pope Innocent XI, to which Benediktbeuern belonged until its dissolution in 1803.

-In 1700 the source-critical method of historiography was used for the first time in South Germany in exemplary fashion by Dom Karl Meichelbeck, the "Livy of Bavaria" (1669–1734), librarian and archivist from 1696 until his death.
-He was the author of the Historia Frisingensis ("History of the Diocese of Freising"), the Chronicon Benedictoburanum ("History of Benediktbeuern Abbey") and the "Annals of the Bavarian Congregation".
+In 1700, Benediktbeuern librarian and archivist Karl Meichelbeck (1669–1734) – people called the monk the "Livy of Bavaria" – used the source-critical method of historiography for the first time in South Germany.
+He was the author of the Historia Frisingensis ("History of the Diocese of Freising"), the Chronicon Benedictoburanum ("History of Benediktbeuern Abbey"), and the "Annals of the Bavarian Congregation".

 Secularisation 1803

 During the secularisation of Bavaria in 1803 the abbey, then comprising thirty-four monks, was dissolved.
 Some of the former monks took posts as university professors: for example, Ägidius Jais went to Salzburg as a pastoral theologian; Sebastian Mall to Landshut as an orientalist; and Florian Meilinger to Munich as a mathematician.